Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

  1. Notice more messages are being send to Server.1 compared to Server.2
  1. Use a [MSMQ viewing tool](/nservicebus/msmq/viewing-message-content-in-msmq.md) to view the queue contents.
- 1. Keep hitting `<enter>` and observer number of messages in Server.1 and Server.2 queues.
+ 1. Keep hitting `<enter>` and observe number of messages in Server.1 and Server.2 queues.
  1. Notice that although Server.2 processes messages 50% slower than Server.1, numbers of messages in both queues are almost equal.

 ## Code walk-through

-This sample contains four projects:
+This sample contains four projects.

- * Shared - A class library containing common routing code including the message definitions.
- * Client - A console application responsible for sending the initial `PlaceOrder` message.
- * Server - A console application responsible for processing the `PlaceOrder` command.
- * Server2 - A console application identical to Server.

 ### Client

-The Client does not store any data.
-It mimics the front-end system where orders are submitted by the users and passed via the bus to the back-end.
+The Client application submits the orders for processing by the server.
 Client routing is configured to send `PlaceOrder` commands to two instances of `Server` endpoint:

 snippet:Routing